Joel2kc/Terraform-prestashop-azure/README.md

-# PrestaShop on Azure — Infrastructure as Code with Terraform and Ansible
+# PrestaShop on Azure:Infrastructure as Code with Terraform and Ansible

 ## Overview